Personal Care Chemicals

 Related compounds

-Embr Sleep is a sleep environment company researching the chemistry of the bedroom.
+Embr is a sleep environment company researching the chemistry of the bedroom.
 See the methodology page for how this Atlas tags claims by evidence strength.
 For broader context on personal care chemistry and formaldehyde exposure pathways, see non-toxic bedroom and the formaldehyde atlas entry.

 Last reviewed 2026-05-25.
 If you find a factual error, contact us.